 In March 2012, the Centers for Medicare & Medicaid Services (CMS) issued a call for applications for a new initiative designed to increase the nation’s primary care workforce by supporting facilities that train Advanced Practice Registered Nurses (APRNs).
-Under this new initiative from the Affordable Care Act, CMS will begin making reimbursement payments to eligible hospitals in 2012 from the $200 million of available funds over the four year period of the Demonstration, helping the hospitals offset the costs of clinical training for APRN students.
+Under this new initiative, CMS will begin making payments from the $200 million of funds available in 2012 to eligible hospitals, helping them offset the costs of clinical training for APRN students.

 The Need for Training Opportunities

 Growing the ranks of APRNs is an important way to increase the base of primary care providers in this country.
 In the past, the cost of clinical training has limited the ability of hospitals and other healthcare providers to accept more APRN students into their settings for clinical training.

 The Graduate Nurse Education Demonstration

 The Graduate Nurse Education Demonstration was mandated by Section 5509 of the Affordable Care Act.
 The primary goal of the demonstration is to increase the provision of qualified training to APRN students.
 The clinical training included in this demonstration will provide APRNs with the clinical skills necessary to provide primary care, preventive care, transitional care, chronic care management, and other services appropriate for Medicare beneficiaries.

 The demonstration will be operated by the Center for Medicare and Medicaid Innovation (Innovation Center).
 The Innovation Center was created by the Affordable Care Act to test innovative payment and service delivery models to reduce expenditures while preserving or enhancing the quality of care.